 City elegance meets mountain durability in the Arc'teryx Patera Parka.
 With its classic knee-length cut and sophisticated look, this parka can be easily dressed up for a night on the town, or worn to the gym.
 The outer shell is made of Gore-Tex and is highly waterproof, as well as durable.
 Arc'teryx strategically placed 750 fill European down with Coreloft synthetic insulation throughout the jacket, offering technical features to a classy winter jacket.

 The knee-length allows for extra warmth and protection when outside in any environment.
 The waterproof Gore-Tex fabric kept us protected from windy and stormy weather, but the warm down kept us cozy.
-This a better choice compared to the Legendary Whitetails Anchorage Parka or Columbia Heavenly.
+This a better choice compared to the Legendary Whitetails Anchorage Parka or North Face Arrowood Triclimate Jacket.
 We found it almost comparable in warmth to The North Face Metropolis Down Parka II.

 Gore-Tex waterproof fabric treated with a DWR (durable water repellent) on the exterior of the parka allows water to bead up and roll off, which extended our time outside in the elements.
-These waterproof features make it a better choice than the Patagonia Fiona Down Parka or the Patagonia Down With It Parka.
-It wasn't as waterproof as our Best Buy winner, the Arctic Parka II.
+These waterproof features make it a better choice than the Patagonia Fiona Down Parka, the Patagonia Down With It Parka and the North Face Gotham II Hooded Parka.

 Tested in snow, rain, and wind, the Patera kept us dry and protected.
 The durable shell, complete with a wind flap covering the zipper, offered exceptional protection in windy conditions.
 The hood doesn't detach and a bit too big, but there are adjustable cords that allow for a tighter fit in stormy weather.
-The knee-length cut also offers better coverage and protection than the Arc'teryx Darrah.
+The knee-length cut also offers better coverage and protection than the Arc'teryx Darrah or the North Face Arrowood Triclimate Jacket.
 While testing this parka for an extended period in the heavy rain, the exterior of the jacket became saturated., while the inside remained warm and dry.
-Tested next to our Top Pick for a Wet Climate, the Patagonia Tres Down Parka, it fell short of a faster saturation rate.
+Tested next to the fully waterproof Patagonia Tres Down Parka, it fell short.

 Unlike any other parkas we tested, this one has an athletic fit.
 We were impressed with the simple, sleek look of this jacket and its plush down interior.

 The waterproof fabric maintains a clean and smooth look compared to the Marmot Montreaux or the Rab Deep Cover Parka, which both have the classic "puffy" jacket appearance on the outside.
 Even though the Patera is considered a casual jacket, it has a sophisticated, technical look, with the features to back it.
-During testing, we received multiple compliments on the how nicely the jacket fit, and its smooth, straightforward style.
-The Kensington Parka has a simple look but offers more features and a classic, parka look.
+During testing, we received multiple compliments on how nicely the jacket fit, and its smooth, straightforward style.
+The Kensington Parka offers more features and a classic, parka look.
 It also costs more than $200 more.

 Lined with plush down, the Patera is comfortable and allows you to stay warm while keeping a sleek appearance on the outside.